bazelbuild/bazel/site/docs/skylark/cookbook.md

 Macros can collect information from the BUILD file as processed so far.
 We call this aggregation.
 The typical example is collecting data from all rules of a certain kind.
+This is done by calling
+<a href="lib/native.html#existing_rules">native.existing\_rules</a>, which
-This is done by calling `native.existing_rules`, which returns a dictionary representing all rules defined so far in the current BUILD file.
+returns a dictionary representing all rules defined so far in the current BUILD file.
 The dictionary has entries of the form `name` => `rule`, with the values using the same format as `native.existing_rule`.

 ```python
 def archive_cc_src_files(tag):